run-nan/open-docs/docs/reference/packages/fetch/fetch.md

   // `Authorization` custom headers you have set using `headers`.
   // Please note that only HTTP Basic auth is configurable through this parameter.
   // For Bearer tokens and such, use `Authorization` custom headers instead.
+  // Unsupported Plugin Node Adapter
   auth: {
     username: 'janedoe',
     password: 's00pers3cret'
   },

   // `responseType` indicates the type of data that the server will respond with
-  // options are: 'arraybuffer', 'document', 'json', 'text', 'stream'
+  // options are: 'arraybuffer', 'json', 'text'
-  //   browser only: 'blob'
+  // browser only: 'document', 'stream', 'blob'
+  // Node.js only: 'document', 'stream'
   responseType: 'json', // default

   // `responseEncoding` indicates encoding to use for decoding responses (Node.js only)